frederic-perez/AmE-dictionary/data/dictionary.md

 __foolhardy__ _adj_ :three: Unwisely bold or venturesome; rash.
 __foolproof__ _adj_ :four: Unable to fail. _A foolproof method._
 __foosball__ :three::hammer: _Foosball table._
+__foot the bill (for something)__ _idiom_ To pay for something; to pay for a bill. _My boss took me out for lunch and the company footed the bill._ _You paid for dinner last time.
+Let me foot the bill for lunch today._
 __foot__ _v_ :three::hammer: _Are you prepared to foot the extra cost?_
 __foot-stomping__
 __footage__ _n_ :two::mega: /ˈfʊtɪdʒ/